SACE Ancient Studies · Stage 2

 SACE Ancient Studies Stage 2: Egypt & the Near East — Flashcards & Quiz

 SACE Ancient Studies Stage 2 explores the civilisations of Egypt and the Near East — from the unification of Upper and Lower Egypt under the pharaohs to the great empires of Mesopotamia.
-These free flashcards and true/false questions cover the role of the Nile, pyramid construction, religious beliefs and mummification, pharaonic power, Mesopotamian city-states, cuneiform writing and the lasting cultural achievements of these ancient societies.
-Every card is aligned to the SACE Board curriculum so you can revise the content assessed in your Stage 2 examinations with confidence.
+These 20 free flashcards and 20 true/false quiz questions cover the role of the Nile in Egyptian civilisation, pharaonic government and ma'at, pyramid construction and the Giza workers' village, religious beliefs and the afterlife, the Amarna period, New Kingdom imperial expansion, Egyptian women and scribes, the Sumerian city-states, the Akkadian Empire of Sargon, Hammurabi's Babylon, the Neo-Assyrian military state, Neo-Babylonian rebuilding, cuneiform writing, ziggurats and law codes, the Mari and Amarna archives, and the methodological and historiographical skills of reconstructing these civilisations from fragmentary evidence.
+Every card is aligned with the SACE Board Ancient Studies Stage 2 curriculum for the Egypt & the Near East topic and reinforces the source-analysis, named-evidence and cross-civilisation comparison skills required in SACE assessments.

 Sample Flashcards